 In this application, a preference predicate is defined to select those abductive stable models containing decisions with greater good of overall consequences.
-For instance, in the Bystander case, this is evaluated by a utility function concerning the number of people that die as a result of possible decisions: among two abductive stable models after satisfying ICs, viz., one containing abducible 'watching trolley go straight' and the other 'throwing switch to divert the trolley' (watching and throwing_switch for short, resp.), the abductive stable model containing throwing_switch is preferred, as it results in less people being killed.
-The reader is referred to [35] for the results of other cases.
+For instance, in the Bystander case, this is evaluated by a utility function concerning the number of people that die as a result of possible decisions: among two abductive stable models after satisfying integrity constraints, viz., one containing abducible 'watching trolley go straight' and the other 'throwing switch to divert the trolley', the abductive stable model containing 'throwing switch to divert the trolley' is preferred, as it results in less people being killed.
+The reader is referred to [34] for the results of other cases.